 During the heat of the summer, we slather on the sunscreen, worried about getting too much sun.
 In the winter, when the weather is chilly and the days are shorter, we should be just as concerned about getting too little.

-A lack of sunlight during those months of short, dreary days can affect our health and wellness.
+While spring will be here sooner than you think, the lack of sunlight during these months of short, dreary days can affect our health and wellness.

 Why we need sunlight